nathanserg/pio-esp32-s3-touch-lcd-1.28/README.md

 This repo contains two demo:
 - complete demo: like in the waveshare wiki of the board
 - no touch demo: without touch and gyroscope
-- WIP tft espi demo: very basic tft_espi example with config
+- TFT_ESPI demo: very basic tft_espi example with config

-The reasons for the no touch and minimal demo are:
-- I found it really hard to undersand the code from the wiki
-- The config is spread everywhere with a lot of unnecessary definitions
-- I want the libraries to not be directly in the projet but imported
+For the last demo you have to copy the file User_Setup.h to the path below for TFT_ESPI to use the correct pinout and config /pio-waveshare-esp32s3-demo/tft-espi-demo/.pio/libdeps/waveshare_esp32s3_touch_lcd_128/TFT_eSPI